ajoecker/gauge-services/README.md

 Will add request and response debug information on the console.

-Possible valuzes are `all` to log all information for request and response or `failure` to log only failed requests/responses
+Possible values are `all` to log all information for request and response or `failure` to log only failed requests/responses

 ### gauge.service.token
 *Optional*